atomisthq/docs/docs/developer/astutils.md

 [apidoc-astutils]: https://atomist.github.io/automation-client/modules/_lib_tree_ast_astutils_.html (API Doc for astUtils)

-## finding and changing code instances in a project
+## Example: finding and changing code instances in a project

 Given a parser and a path expression, you can find all matching code using [`astUtils.matchIterator`][apidoc-matchiterator].